-- 28.1.
 We want you to be satisfied with your journey.
-If you have any problem that cannot be resolved to your satisfaction at the time, every Train Company provides details of how to make a complaint or comment on its website and on notices at stations and on trains. - 28.2.
-Where disruption prevents you from completing the journey for which your ticket is valid and is being used, any Train Company will, where it reasonably can, provide you with alternative means of travel to your destination, or if necessary provide overnight accommodation for you. - 28.3.
-In other circumstances disruption to train services may mean that you are entitled to compensation or a refund on your Ticket.
-Part F explains your rights to refunds and compensation.
+If you have any problem that cannot be resolved to your satisfaction at the time, every Train Company provides details of how to make a complaint or comment on its website and on notices at stations and on trains.

+- 28.2 Where disruption prevents you from completing the journey for which your Ticket is valid and is being used, any Train Company will, where it reasonably can, provide you with alternative means of travel to your destination, or if necessary, provide overnight accommodation for you. - 28.3 Where your train is likely to be delayed for more than 60 minutes, you may use your Ticket to make your journey at a later date subject to comparable restrictions on your Ticket.
+Please refer to your Train Company's website or contact them directly for details on how to obtain a replacement Ticket. - 28.4 In other circumstances disruption to train services may mean that you are entitled to compensation or a refund on your Ticket.
+Part F explains your rights to refunds and compensation. - 28.5 If your train is delayed for more than 60 minutes, your Train Company may, in certain circumstances, provide you with meals and refreshments if they are available on the train or in the station, or can reasonably be supplied, and in reasonable relation to the waiting time.

-Part F: Your refund and compensation rights
+Part F: Your Refund and Compensation Rights